 Butter the corn, add salt and pepper, and place in the grill pan.
 You can use the press to push the corn down on the grill to get that nice char-grilled look and taste.
 Rotate the corn in the pan to cook evenly.

-Corn seems to cook quickly in cast iron so check it often.
-A cast iron pan gets very hot so please do not leave the stove unattended.
+Corn cooks quickly in cast iron so check it often.
+A cast iron pan gets very very hot so please do not leave the stove unattended.

 Once the corn is done, remove from the pan, sprinkle with Parmesan cheese and chives.
 It’s that easy.

 Please let me know how it turned out!
 Leave a comment on Instagram and tag with @morganskitchn and #morganskitchn.